Skip to main content

 Admissions Requirements

-All applicants seeking admission to the Master of Accountancy program must fulfill the University’s general requirements for graduate admission at the Master’s level.
-Additional requirements for admission into the program include:
+Applicants to the Master of Accountancy program must meet the University’s general graduate admission requirements, along with the following program-specific criteria:

-An overall grade point average of at least 3.0 on the applicant’s previous work beyond high school and a 3.0 in upper-level accounting classes
+Applicants should have an overall grade point average of at least 3.0 for previous work beyond high school and a 3.0 in upper-level accounting classes.

 Applying for a GRE/GMAT waiver is easy!
 Simply start your Charlotte Master of Accountancy application through Graduate Admissions, and follow five short steps.